 A pragmatic approach to bridging the gap is to standardize the way in which we create services or, in case of an outsourcing deal, on-board services.
 In the IT service management (ITSM) world, this process is typically called design coordination, transition planning and support, or service introduction.

-In my experience, this approach can save a lot of headaches for both the project and the IT operations side of the equation.
-When people start thinking about the service management needs right at the beginning of the lifecycle – before the project has even started!
+In my experience, this approach can save a lot of headaches for both the project and the IT operations (and service delivery) side of the equation.
+When people start thinking about the service delivery needs right at the beginning of the lifecycle – before the project has even started!
 It might sound obvious, but it’s not as common as it should be.

 Practical Information on How to Start